-6.4.5.1 Foreground Calibration Mode
+6.4.4.10.1 Foreground Calibration Mode

 Foreground calibration requires the ADC to stop converting the analog input signals during the procedure.
-Foreground calibration always runs on power-up and the user must wait a sufficient time before programming the device to make sure that the calibration is finished.
+Foreground calibration always runs on power-up and the user must wait a sufficient time before programming the device to ensure that the calibration is finished.
 Foreground calibration can be initiated by triggering the calibration engine.
 The trigger source can be either the CALTRIG pin or CAL\SOFT\TRIG and is chosen by setting CAL\TRIG\EN.

-6.4.5.2 Background Calibration Mode
+6.4.4.10.2 Background Calibration Mode

 Background calibration mode allows the ADC to continuously operate, with no interruption of data.
 This continuous operation is accomplished by activating extra ADC cores that are calibrated to take over operation for one of the other previously active ADC cores.
 For the quad channel device, ADC cores 0 and 1 share one extra ADC core (ADC core 2) and ADC cores 4 and 5 share the other extra ADC core (ADC core 3).
 For the dual channel device, ADC cores 0 and 1 share one extra ADC core (ADC core 2).
 For the single channel device, ADC core 0 has one extra ADC core (ADC core 2).
 When an ADC core is taken off-line the ADC is then calibrated and then can in turn take over to allow the next ADC to be calibrated.
 This process operates continuously, ensuring the ADC cores always provide the optimum performance regardless of system operating condition changes.
-Only one of the cores is calibrated at a time to reduce power consumption, however the additional active ADC core does increase the power consumption in comparison to foreground calibration (LPBG) Mode section provides reduced average power consumption in comparison with the standard background calibration mode.
-Background calibration can be enabled by setting CAL\BG.
-CAL\TRIG\EN must be set to 0 and CAL\SOFT\TRIG must be set to 1.
+Only one of the cores is calibrated at a time to reduce power consumption, however the additional active ADC core does increase the power consumption in comparison to foreground calibration mode.
+The low-power background calibration (LPBG) mode discussed in the Low-Power Background Calibration (LPBG) Mode section provides reduced average power consumption in comparison with the standard background calibration mode.
+Background calibration can be enabled by setting CAL BG.
+CAL TRIG EN must be set to 0 and CAL SOFT TRIG must be set to 1.

 Great care has been taken to minimize effects on converted data as the core switching process occurs, however, small brief glitches may still occur on the converter data as the cores are swapped.
-It is recommended to set register ADC\SRC\DLY (address = 0x9A) to 0x1F and MUX\SEL\DLY (address = 0x9B) to 0x1E.
+It is recommended to set register ADC SRC DLY (address = 0x9A) to 0x1F and MUX SEL DLY (address = 0x9B) to 0x1E.